Act Today for your Children's Tomorrow

 - Read and follow toxic chemical directions carefully.

-- Keep children, pets, and toys away from areas where pesticides have recently
+- Keep children, pets, and toys away from areas where pesticides have recently been applied.

 - Have your children tested for lead exposure.